 In general, I think a mind map is a great tool for capturing and outlining lots of information.
 Mind mapping isn’t the best method for memorizing.

 There are many very powerful methods for memorizing information.
 Mind mapping isn’t a core tool for me in that.
 You should look into methods like a memory palace, pegging systems, active recall, and more for improving your memory.

-You can also use mind maps for structuring your essays, thoughts, and getting better insight in ideas and concepts.
+You can also use mind maps for structuring your essays, and your thoughts, and getting better insight into ideas and concepts.

 So there you have it.
 Mind mapping can work really well for students (of all ages), as long as you use them in a smart way.

 You’ve learned that mind mapping is a good tool for helping you outline information and for creating understanding and insight from the information.

 You should not waste a lot of time creating nice-looking mind maps.
 Use it the way you use a hammer.
 You know when to put the hammer down and pick up a screwdriver.
 Don’t try to hammer screws in.
 Use it wisely and do it quickly.